RafaGago/mini-async-log-c/readme.md

  Malc defines both logging macros called e.g. "malc_error" and "log_error", when "MALC_NO_SHORT_LOG_MACROS" is defined "log_" prefixed macros aren't defined.

--MALC_GET_LOGGER_INSTANCE_FUNCNAME
+-MALC_CUSTOM_LOGGER_INSTANCE_EXPRESSION

- On the macros that doesn't take a malc instance explictly (those that don't have the "_i" suffix) malc makes a call to an expression to be defined by the user called "get_malc_logger_instance()" to provide the malc instance (this library is not a singleton).
-The MALC_GET_LOGGER_INSTANCE_FUNCNAME allows to change the name of the call done to retrieve the instance.
+ On the macros that doesn't take a malc instance explictly (those that don't have the "_i" suffix) malc invokes an macro containing an expression to get the logger instance.
+By default this macro contains "get_malc_instance()", so it retrieves the logger instance by a call to a function called "get_malc_instance() that has to be provided by the user"

+ To use an expression other than "get_malc_instance()" define the MALC_CUSTOM_LOGGER_INSTANCE_EXPRESSION.

+ Notice that on C this expression has to return a pointer, on C++ it has to return a reference.

 Gotchas
 =======